20 Rainy Day Activities for Preschoolers

 Kids can set up a Before and After the Rain experiment to explore how rain affects different materials found around the house.

 There is nothing better than watching a child explore puddles after a big rain.
-As they spend time puddle jumping their exploring their natural world and learning all about, and they don’t even know they’re doing so!
+As they spend time puddle jumping they’re exploring their natural world and learning all about, and they don’t even know they’re doing so!

 With some washable markers, watercolor paper, and a light spring rain, your kids can create some unique rainbow rainy day art.
 No rain in the forecast?
 No problem.
 See how to solve that issue.